 Eight months after the accident, Hawkins knocked on the front door of the man who smashed into him that fateful December night.

 “I explained to him how grateful I was that the accident happened because it actually saved my life,” says Hawkins, a resident of Noblesville.

 Hawkins and his wife are eager to go to Hoosier Park Casino so he can play blackjack and she can play the slots.
+At home, they play together at Tron Casinos online.
 The awesome prize package is partly why he entered the Luckiest Hoosier Alive Contest.